Find Grad Schools

 47 Yearly Graduations

 University of Arizona tops the list of the most popular school in the U.S. for optics/optical sciences majors who are seeking their master's degree.
 Roughly 45,600 attend the school each year.
-The average in-state tuition for full-time undergraduates is $11,546 per year, while in-state graduate students, on average, pay $12,718 per year.
+The average in-state tuition for full-time undergraduates is $11,210 per year, while in-state graduate students, on average, pay $12,348 per year.
 During the most recent year for which we have data, 47 people received their master's degree in optics/optical sciences from University of Arizona.
-Of these students, 23% were women and 32% were members of underrepresented racial-ethnic groups.
+About 22% of this group were women, and 24% were students from an underrepresented racial-ethnic group.

 #2